jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Cracking</h1>

 !SLIDE
-.notes I will talk explain how Rodauth protects from the reverse, where another site has been attacked and its password hashes have been cracked, and attackers are attempting to use the cracked passwords to break into accounts on your site.
+.notes I will explain how Rodauth protects from the reverse, where another site has been attacked and its password hashes have been cracked, and attackers are attempting to use the cracked passwords to break into accounts on your site.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>